microsoft/durabletask-python/README.md

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.7 or higher (Python 3.8 or higher is recommended when running tests or making contributions)
 - A Durable Task-compatible sidecar, like [Dapr Workflow](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/)

 ### Installing the Durable Task Python client SDK